 Click either "Yes" or "No".
 If "Yes" is clicked, provider must upload supporting documentation or select a file from the drop down menu of documents that have already been uploaded.

-For the following taxes, list separately those for Non-Central Office and for Central Office staff:
+For the following taxes, list separately those for Direct Care and Dietary Care.

 FICA & Medicare Payroll Taxes